 Think you do need council approval?

-Pro Tip: If your reason on the application for removing the tree is because it's "lifting pavers" or "filling the gutters" with leaves, the council will literally laugh at you and reject your application.
+If your reason on the application form for removing your tree is because it’s “lifting pavers” or “filling the gutters with leaves”, then you have literally no chance of getting approval.
+They will reject your application.

 This is where things can get a little dicey.

 Some councils will ask for a report to be prepared by an independent arborist.
-The arborist will draw up a very detailed report on their 'opinion' on whether approval for the trees removal should be granted.
+The arborist will draw up a very detailed report on their ‘opinion’ on whether approval for the local tree removal should be granted.

-Based on that report the council will make their decision.
+Based on that report the council will make its decision.

-There are two types of arborist.
+There are two types of arborists.
 There is a consulting arborist and a working arborist.
-The former just does reports and the later does reports and also does the hands on work.
+The former just does reports and the latter does reports and also does the hands-on work.

-In my opinion/experience your best going with the later, a working arborist.
+In my opinion/experience your best go with the latter, a working arborist.

-When you think about it, it's in their best interests that the tree is removed as they will probably get the job and earn more money if they approval it for removal.
+When you think about it, it’s in their best interests that the tree is removed as they will probably get the job and earn more money if they approve it for removal.

 They are on your side.
-A consulting arborist is a little more nutural.
+A consulting arborist is a little more natural.

 Disclaimer: This is not a rule of thumb, as every tree, situation and council are different, but it’s an observation of my 14 years in the industry.